May 2026 Snapshot

 Key Insights

-Enterprise Professional Services leaders score highest on Stakeholder (4.7/5) and Growth (4.6/5).
-Over the past six months, the most notable change is an increase in Technology orientation.
+Enterprise Professional Services leaders score highest on Stakeholder (4.7/5) and Growth (4.5/5).
+Over the past six months, the most notable change is a decrease in Risk orientation.
 Their leading priority is continuous learning and adaptation, while their most pressing challenge is dealing with condescending remarks or bad body language.
 They measure success through revenue and income health of accounts and make decisions using efficiency and investment: creating standards that lead to efficiencies and justify investments.
-Language that resonates includes "opportunity", "critical", and "successful".
+Language that resonates includes "opportunity", "critical", and "impact".

 What's changing for Enterprise Professional Services leaders?